dart-lang/site-www/src/language/error-handling.md

 ```

 The first argument to `assert` can be any expression that
 resolves to a boolean value.
-If the expression’s value
+If the expression's value
 is true, the assertion succeeds and execution
 continues.
 If it's false, the assertion fails and an exception (an
 [`AssertionError`][]) is thrown.